MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 _I don't know_ is the right precision, but that estimate is not **accurate**.

-Robert explains that he wants 3 numbers - the best case, the expected case and the worst case.
+I want 3 numbers - the best case, the expected case and the worst case.

 > If everything goes right, I might be able to get it done by Wednesday.
 But it rarely does, so probably Friday.
 > But if all hells breaks loose, probably next Friday.